-March - Preparation begins for committee elections; those wanting to stand should start planning for this.
+January/February - Preparation begins for committee elections; those wanting to stand should start planning for this.

-April - Committee elections should take place.
-We will make this as simple as possible by giving you multiple ways to hold an election.
+March-April - Committee elections should take place.
 You can either choose to hold an election online through our website, hold your election during your AGM or through another platform (pre-agreed with the Communities Team).
 Information on the different ways to hold an election will come later in the academic year.